Pixels67/Precision-M6800-EFI/README.md

 ### What partially works
 - Touchpad (a bit hard to control)
 - Bluetooth (mostly works but unstable, acts weird after sleep)
+- Brightness (works up to 50% and past that it starts to act weird)
 ### What doesn't work
 - Webcam
 - iGPU